 - Our decision to implement this policy is based on many factors, including our responsibility to ensure the safety and protection of our staff, our guests and our animals.
 As a science-based institution, we fully support the evidence that vaccination protects individuals from serious illness and COVID-19 spread.
 It is also important to understand that some of our animals are susceptible to COVID-19 illness, including gorillas, orangutans, tigers and lions.
 We must do everything we can to protect our animals and in particular, endangered species from developing illness due to COVID-19.

 The scientific-evidence is clear that vaccines work to save lives.
 Ensuring high rates of vaccination remains one of the most important tools we can deploy to protect each other, our COVID-19 susceptible animals, and our community.

 - Who is considered fully vaccinated (this includes those that were vaccinated outside of Canada)?

-- An individual is considered fully vaccinated if they have received two doses (full series) of COVID-19 Vaccine approved and authorized by Health Canada, including Moderna, Pfizer-BioNTech, AstraZeneca (including CoviShield) in any combination; one or two doses of a COVID-19 vaccine not authorized by Health Canada (ie. received vaccine outside of Canada that was approved by World Health Organization) followed by one dose of a COVID-19 mRNA vaccine authorized by Health Canada; or first dose of a one-dose COVID-19 vaccine series listed for emergency use by the World Health Organization (WHO) and/or approved by Health Canada.
+- An individual is considered fully vaccinated if they have received two doses (full series) of COVID-19 Vaccine approved and authorized by Health Canada, and the final dose was taken at least 14 days ago.
+Vaccines approved and authorized by Health Canada include Moderna, Pfizer-BioNTech, AstraZeneca (including CoviShield) in any combination; one or two doses of a COVID-19 vaccine not authorized by Health Canada (ie. received vaccine outside of Canada that was approved by World Health Organization) followed by one dose of a COVID-19 mRNA vaccine authorized by Health Canada; or first dose of a one-dose COVID-19 vaccine series listed for emergency use by the World Health Organization (WHO) and/or approved by Health Canada.

 - If I am renting an event space, am I required to show proof of vaccination?